-When replacing the TXV bulb, reinstall the bulb in the proper orientation.
+Note: When replacing the TXV bulb, reinstall the bulb in the proper orientation.
 Some models will use a spring steel clip to attach the TXV bulb, and some models will use a hose clamp.
-When supplied with a hose clamp, the clamp should be "snug" but not "tight" - the specification is to torque the hose clamp to 20 +/-5 in-lbs.
+When supplied with a hose clamp, the clamp should be "snug" but not "tight" - (clamp screw torque 20 +/- 5 in-lbs).